gzweigle/open-hybrid-piano/HELP.md

 Some notes are quieter or louder than others -
 * Check the sensor spacing to the hammer shanks or dampers.
+* Check the alignment of sensors over hammer shanks or dampers.

 ## Pedals